BeayemX/StatsServer/README.md

 ```
 pip install requirements -r --user
 ```
+# The client
+At the moment the client is only designed for mobile phones.
+(A desktop version will follow soon).

+The client can update automatically or only when you press the refresh button.
+You can adjust the timerange of the graphs with the dropdown on the top-left.

+You can use pinch to zoom the graph.

+When using one touch in the upper half of the graph you can move the cursor.

+When using one touch in the lower half of the graph you can move the graph.

 # Settings
 The project stores the database in `/var/ramdisk/`.
 If you want to use a different directory you have to adjust this in `generator.py`.